-Where a Fund invests in units of an Underlying fund, the Fund does not pay duplicate management fees on the portion of its assets that it invests in units of the Underlying Fund.
+Where a Fund invests in units of an Underlying Fund, the Fund does not pay duplicate management fees on the portion of its assets that it invests in units of the Underlying Fund.
 In addition, the Fund will not pay duplicate sales fees or redemption fees with respect to the purchase or redemption by it of units of the Underlying Fund.
 Some of the Underlying Funds held by the Funds may offer Management Fee Distributions.
 Such Management Fee Distributions of an Underlying Fund will be paid out as required for taxable distribution payments by a Fund.
-The manager of an Underlying Fund may, in some cases, waive a portion of an Underlying Fund's operating expenses.
+The manager of an Underlying Fund may, in some cases, waive a portion of an Underlying Fund's management fee and/or absorb a portion of an Underlying Fund's operating expenses.